Boulder Laboratory for 3-Dimensional Electron Microscopy of Cells

 horizontal lines near the middle of the tomogram, and a pair of lines

-bottom of the tomogram.
-Only one pair of lines of each type is allowed.
+and bottom of the tomogram.
+Only one pair of lines of each type is

-With this input, the program will construct two more pairs of horizontal
+allowed.
+With this input, the program will construct two more pairs of

-lines by sliding the pair that were entered to the low Y and high Y ends
+horizontal lines by sliding the pair that were entered to the low Y and

-of the vertical lines.
-Analysis then proceeds with the three pairs of
+high Y ends of the vertical lines.
+Analysis then proceeds with the

-the spacing in Y. If the tomogram is binned down relative to the final
+for the spacing in Y. If the tomogram is binned down relative to the

-tomogram, enter the binning factor as a scale factor to get values
+final tomogram, enter the binning factor as a scale factor to get val-

 The program analyzes each pair of horizontal lines separately.
 It